 Such policies and procedures are fair and equitably and consistently administered.
-Board Policy 2410 references the necessity of consistently and ensures that procedures are consistent with policy.
-Violations of fair and equitable administration of any policies or procedures may be handles through the student or employee complaint process, the grievance procedures contained within the collective bargaining agreements, or through the participatory governance process.
+Board Policy 2410 references the necessity for policy to be consistent with law and ensures that procedures are consistent with policy (III.A.11-3).
+Violations of fair and equitable administration of any policies or procedures may be handled through the student or employee complaint process, the grievance procedures contained within the collective bargaining agreements, or through the participatory governance process (III.A.11-5; III.A.11.6-8).